 It may be appropriate and necessary that the college community be alerted that an assault has taken place using timely warnings or immediate notification messages.
-The Director of Public Safety, Executive Vice President of Student Affairs & Institutional Effectiveness, or designee is responsible for coordinating the issuance of Timely Warning notifications.
+The Director of Public Safety and Risk Management along with the Executive Vice President of Student Affairs & Institutional Effectiveness, or designee is responsible for coordinating the issuance of Timely Warning notifications.